 #4: Calcium Plays a Major Role in Bone Health

 Calcium is one of the main structural components of bones.
 It is incredibly important for maintaining the integrity and strength of the skeletal system; calcium deficiency can lead to brittle, easily broken bones – also called osteoporosis.
 Harvard Health recommends a daily dose (either through food or supplementation) of between 500 and 700 milligrams of calcium for bone health per day, taken with vitamin D levels in mind.

 Perhaps one of the most interesting things about our body’s use of calcium is that vitamin D helps our intestines absorb dietary calcium.
 Calcitriol, the active form of vitamin D, acts almost as “glue” to pull calcium from our digested food into the bloodstream.
 Without sufficient levels of calcitriol, consuming extra calcium will not make much of a difference.

 Clearly, calcium and vitamin D are both critical vitamins and minerals for the proper functioning of our bodies.
 Are you concerned about your vitamin D or calcium levels?
-Dr. Muzzi works with specialty labs to test micronutrients to determine if there are any gaps in your nutritional status.
+Our doctors work with specialty labs to test micronutrients to determine if there are any gaps in your nutritional status.
 Schedule a preventative health check with our providers at Optimum Direct Care today!